goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

 ## ⚪ ️ 3.6.
-Stub flakky resources like backend APIs
+Stub flakky and slow resources like backend APIs

 :white_check_mark: **Do:** When mainstream, don't allow your component, rather Stub 3rd party APIs or anything external that is beyond control.
 The first and foremos reason is flakiness...
 The reason for this is 3 fold: your test will suffer from Flakiness main reason is to simulate, flakiness, slow.
 This stubbing can be achieved in different techniques: stub and intercepting